Juke34/fix-anaconda-licensing-issues/docs/en/pages/conda-check.md

 ```

 !!!
 Note
-    * If you plan to add extra channels, be carefull to avoid any of channel under Anaconda Inc. license:   defaults, main, anaconda, free, r, mro, pro, archive, mro-archive, msys2.
+    * If you plan to add extra channels, be careful to avoid any of channel under Anaconda Inc. license:   defaults, main, anaconda, free, r, mro, pro, archive, mro-archive, msys2.

     * If you switch from Anaconda or Miniconda to Miniforge you may have the channels set up by your previous installation in the .condarc file.
-Please follow the procedure to remove the channels under Anaconda Inc license i.e `conda config --remove channels defaults`.
+Please follow the procedure to remove the channels under Anaconda Inc license e.g `conda config --remove channels defaults`.